Download the print version (version 4.0)

-- Privacy Safeguard 13, together with consumer data rules (CDR Rules) 7.14 and 7.15, sets out obligations for data holders and accredited data recipients of CDR data to:
+- Privacy Safeguard 13, together with the consumer data rules (CDR Rules) and the Competition and Consumer Regulations, sets out obligations for data holders and accredited data recipients of CDR data in relation to correction requests made by consumers in respect of their CDR data.

 What does Privacy Safeguard 13 say?

-13.1 Privacy Safeguard 13 requires data holders and accredited data recipients of a consumer’s CDR data who:
+13.1 Privacy Safeguard 13 requires data holders and accredited data recipients who:

 - receive a request from the consumer to correct their CDR data, and